Best Meat Thermometer of 2020

-Our reviewers spend hours of investigating the most popular products on the market.
-After narrowing our selection down to eleven of the best, we then purchase those at retail value, so that we can bring you an objectively honest review without marketing prejudice or advertising interference.
+Our reviewers spend hours investigating the most popular products on the market.
+After narrowing our selection down to eleven of the best, we then purchase those at retail value to bring you an objectively honest review without marketing prejudice or advertising interference.
 Our expert reviewers design scientifically-based tests to scrutinize these products through side-by-side testing, and then back up that information with real-world cooking experience.
-The result is the most comprehensive review available — whether you are looking to boost your smoking game, or ensure that you did cook that chicken roast all the way through, we offer up a variety of the best meat thermometers available to suit the needs of any home (or professional) chef.
+The result is the most comprehensive review available.
+Whether you are looking to boost your smoking game, or ensure that you did cook that chicken roast all the way through, we offer up a variety of the best meat thermometers available to suit the needs of any home (or professional) chef.

 Analysis and Test Results

 Without the capability of a meat thermometer to take precise measurements, you may as well be using the time-tested, but often poorly executed, "hand test".
 If we're cooking a particularly pricey steak, we'd rather not take that risk.
 Each product we tested listed a measurement accuracy per the manufacturer, but of course, we had to verify those claims through a series of tests.
-We noticed that many of the models included in this review exceeded their manufacturer claims, and as a result were awarded a few extra points for continuously outstanding performance.
-We also awarded points to the thermometers that are able to be re-calibrated — this includes the CDN ProAccurate, the Kizen Instant Read, the Inkbird Waterproof, and the ThermoPro TP19.
+We noticed that many of the models included in this review exceeded their manufacturer claims, and as a result, were awarded a few extra points for continuously outstanding performance.
+We also awarded points to the thermometers that can be re-calibrated — this includes the CDN ProAccurate, the Kizen Instant Read, the Inkbird Waterproof, and the ThermoPro TP19.

-Many thermometers are factory-calibrated by chilling an ice-bath down to the freezing point — this is an accurate point of measurement because unlike boiling, freezing temperatures do not vary by altitude.
-Unfortunately, two thermometers were excluded from this first part of testing: the ProAccurate only displays a minimum temperature of 200℉; although the MEATER+ came within 1℉ of the mark, once the probe hit 32℉ we were prompted with a "low temperature detected!" warning message.
+Many thermometers are factory-calibrated by chilling an ice-bath down to the freezing point — this is a perfect point of measurement because unlike boiling, freezing temperatures do not vary by altitude.
+Unfortunately, two thermometers were excluded from this first part of testing: the ProAccurate only displays a minimum temperature of 200℉, although the MEATER+ came within 1℉ of the mark, once the probe hit 32℉ we were prompted with a "low temperature detected!" warning message.
 Since there is no minimum temperature listed for this model — and its other temperature restrictions — we have to assume that this probe is at risk of damage from sub-freezing temperatures.

-But since these are meat thermometers, most commonly checking much higher temperatures, we also wanted to verify the high-side of their measurement accuracy — we tested this both in a boiling test, and backed that up with anecdotal evidence from cooking.
+But since these are meat thermometers, most commonly checking much higher temperatures, we also wanted to verify the high-side of their measurement accuracy — we tested this both in a boiling test and backed that up with anecdotal evidence from cooking.
 Two of the ThermoPro models — the TP19, and price-point TP03 — continually produced exceptional results, accurately measuring temperatures within a half-degree precision.

 Interestingly enough, another one of the more price-conscious options — the Harbor 022 — also consistently took temperatures with nearly the same degree of accuracy.
 For wireless models, we found that the Soraken was easily the most accurate (although it does not display decimals on either readout).
-The Kizen is also nearly as accurate as the ThermoPro options; however, the speed with which it operates causes the temperature readout to jump around rapidly, which can be mildly annoying when trying to lock-down an exact reading.
+The Kizen is also nearly as precise as the ThermoPro options; however, the speed with which it operates causes the temperature readout to jump around rapidly, which can be mildly annoying when trying to lock-down an exact reading.

 To test this key characteristic, we put each probe through a series of tests to see how long it took to achieve an exact measurement and then averaged those response times for an accurate representation of their general performance.
 While many models in this review are capable of sub-six second measurement times, only two were able to live up to the hype of their super-fast read times — the Kizen clocked in at just over three seconds, and the TP03 in just under four seconds.

-It is understandable that the only manual option we tested, the ProAccurate, would have a much slower read time (21 seconds.)
+it's understandable that the only manual option we tested, the ProAccurate, would have a much slower read time (21 seconds.)
 For wireless options, we were most impressed with the Soraken for its speed — not only does the probe(s) regularly record temperatures every five seconds, but the app is updated via the transmitter at that same speed.
 The other two wireless models could not come close to touching that pace.
-The TP-07 registers and transmits temperature every 12 seconds, and while the MEATER+ updates consistently, it took nearly 38 seconds for it to establish a steady reading.
+The TP-07 registers and transmits temperature every 12 seconds, and while the MEATER+ updates consistently, it took nearly 38 seconds to establish a steady reading.

 Ease of Use

 However, the Javelin is also the most pocket-friendly, instant-read thermometer.
-It is noticeably smaller in your hand when directly compared to the TP19, which is the largest of the models we tested.
+It's noticeably smaller in your hand when directly compared to the TP19, which is the largest of the models we tested.
 The MEATER+ is by far the smallest, lightest probe, but only because it relies on your smartphone for a screen.

-Sometimes additional features can greatly add value to a product.
+Sometimes additional features can significantly add value to a product.
 Other times, they can be so frustrating to figure out that you find yourself intentionally avoiding using the gadget.
 Fortunately, most of the meat thermometers we tested here are very straightforward.
 Practically all of the instant-read options only have one button, and cannot help be anything other than user-friendly.
 We awarded additional points to the Inkbird instant-read, which is the only thermometer in our review that is fully rechargeable via USB-C — while the MEATER+ has a charging base, that unit is still battery-powered.

-For the instant-read thermometers, where the probe is attached to the electronic unit, we believe the most important feature they could have is a waterproof rating since you will commonly be washing these in the sink after use.
+For the instant-read thermometers, where the probe is attached to the electronic unit, we believe the most crucial feature they could have is a waterproof rating since you will commonly be washing these in the sink after use.
 The Javelin and Inkbird have similar waterproof ratings of IP65 and IPx5, respectively, while the Kizen is the only model we tested that can be fully submerged, with a rating of IP67.
-The ProAccurate is indeed safe for runs through even commercial dishwashers but does not come with an IP-rating.
+The ProAccurate is rated for runs through even commercial dishwashers but does not come with an IP-rating.

 A step up from there into the wireless realm is the TP-07, which includes both a transmitter and receiver that automatically pair within seconds.
 While the interface isn't quite as straightforward as the TP-16, it does include a few more preprogrammed options.

 Firmly in the wireless realm are the Soraken and MEATER+.
-While the Soraken also includes a readout on the transmitter, both of these models are primarily controlled via smartphone apps.
-The programs both have the ability to set specific alarms, graphically track temperature vs. time, and offer a huge variety of pre-programmed temperatures for meat types.
+While the Soraken also includes a readout on the transmitter, both models are primarily controlled via smartphone apps.
+The programs both have the ability to set specific alarms, graphically track temperature vs. time, and offer a wide variety of pre-programmed temperatures for meat types.
 In the case of the MEATER+, you can even choose from specific cuts of meat.

 — Aaron Rice